SwissPedHealth-PipelineDev/docs/pages/bayesian_example1.md

 ## Introduction

+This example is described in the textbook: Bayesian Data Analysis, by Andrew Gelman, John Carlin, Hal Stern, David Dunson, Aki Vehtari, and Donald Rubin.
+Third edition, (BDA3),
+<http://www.stat.columbia.edu/~gelman/book/>.
+The code is based on a
+version by Aki Vehtari.

 In an interesting Bayesian case study, we examine the probability of a girl birth among births with the condition placenta previa, where the placenta obstructs a normal vaginal delivery.
 An early study in Germany